vagabondlab/prism/README.md

-# prism
+# prim
-Pipeline for Reproducible Imaging Standardization and Management

-# DICOM to NIfTI Conversion and fMRIPrep Pipeline
+DICOM to NIfTI Conversion and fMRIPrep Pipeline (Pipeline for Reproducible Imaging Standardization and Management).

 This repository contains a pipeline for converting DICOM files to NIfTI format using Heudiconv and subsequently processing the NIfTI files with fMRIPrep using Singularity.